RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Implied right to freedom of political Communication
     - Right to vote
   - Is there a right to vote
-    - In Roach v AEC (2007) 233 CLR 162, HCA held that the phrase ‘directly chosen by the people’ in ss 7 and 24 of the Cth Constitution protects the franchise (voting rights) by implication
+    - In Roach v AEC (2007) 233 CLR 162, HCA held that the phrase 'directly chosen by the people' in ss 7 and 24 of the Cth Constitution protects the franchise (voting rights) by implication
     - The consensus seems to be that any law that imposes a legal or practical burden on the enfranchisement of adult citizens w/o substantial justification is const invalid.
 - Summary of Federal Voting Exclusions
   - Australian citizens aged 18+ can vote